The-Scripters-Guild/Warzone/docs/items/armor-mod-configs.md

 ## [M8] Frag Grenade Operator
 * Game State: 2
-* Notes: Adjusts the player's Frag Grenade count by 2
+* Notes: Sets the player's Frag Grenade count to 4 and removes all other Grenades.

 ## [M9] Spike Grenade Operator
 * Game State: 2
-* Notes: Adjusts the player's Spike Grenade count by 2
+* Notes: Sets the player's Frag Grenade count to 2, Spike Grenade count to 2 and removes all other Grenades.

 ## [M10] Plasma Grenade Operator
 * Game State: 3
-* Notes: Adjusts the player's Plasma Grenade count by 2
+* Notes: Sets the player's Frag Grenade count to 2, Plasma Grenade count to 2 and removes all other Grenades.

 ## [M11] Dynamo Grenade Operator
 * Game State: 5
-* Notes: Adjusts the player's Dynamo Grenade count by 2
+* Notes: Sets the player's Frag Grenade count to 2, Dynamo Grenade count to 2 and removes all other Grenades.